Head Coach Tim Mead

 In 2002, Tim served on the staff of the NAIA team that toured Czechoslovakia as an assistant to Sam Riggleman.
 He was inducted into the Greater Stark County Amateur Baseball Hall of Fame in 2001.
 In 2005, he concluded a seven-year term as an officer of the NAIA Baseball Coaches Association.
 In May 2006 he was inducted into the Allegany County (NY) Athletic Association Hall of Fame.
 Tim recently completed his term as an officer for the American Baseball Coaches Association Executive Committee and is currently on the Board of Directors.

 The Cavs’ outstanding facilities are a direct result of Mead’s fund raising efforts.
 The diamond features a new scoreboard, batting cage, press box and refurbished dugouts.
 Mead is presently fundraising to further upgrade stadium seating, locker room facilities and concession areas.
+It has recently been announced that the facility will be receiving major upgrades due to a generous gift from the Biery Family.

 A native of Andover, NY, Mead built a solid reputation on the field, earning letters in both soccer and baseball.
 Mead continued his excellence after enrolling at Walsh.
 He was a three-time All-MOC selection in soccer and was twice named All-District 22.
 The Cavs’ captain also received All-Ohio and Area IV honors.
 Mead was a pitcher on the diamond and was elected to the Walsh Wall of Fame in 1983.